The 10 Biggest Leadership Misconceptions about Leading a Team

 Another common misperception is that when you are a leader, you get to take it easy and tell people what to do.

 The reality is much different.
-Leaders tell me that they were shocked to learn that their new leadership role can consume your work life outside of work.
+Leaders tell me that they were shocked to learn that their new leadership role can consume their personal life as well.

 As one manager said to me "It's a 24 hour job.
 Always on your mind.
 Life happens.
 You get calls outside of work hours.
 It can be personal things.
 People will call me.
 It impacts them coming to work.
 So I'm available to them, if they have got stuff going on and need help working it all out."